Redux-Utils/react-native-redux-persist/docs/EXPO_SECURE_STORE.md

 const configs: PersistConfig = {
 	key: "root", // Key to store the data
 	storage: {
-		type: "AsyncStorage", // The storage that you want to use },
+		type: "expo-secure-store", // The storage that you want to use
+		options: {
+			authenticationPrompt: "Authenticate to access the data",
+			keychainAccessible: "WheWhenUnlocked",
+			keychainService: "com.example.app",
+			requireAuthentication: true,
+		},
+	},
 };